 Pass-through and Recoverable Costs

-Pass-through and recoverable costs for the pricing year 1 October 2014 to 30 September 2015 are \$3,293,503.
-This is a 76.6% increase on the previous pricing year pass-through and recoverable costs of \$1,865,278.
+Pass-through and recoverable costs for the 2016 pricing year are \$2,552,394.
+This is a 17% decrease on the pass-through and recoverable costs that Vector will recover in the 2015 pricing year.